katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 > Today’s datasets are on the scale of multiple terabytes.
 It’s impossible to annotate or fully understand these datasets.

-Since MNIST has been so extensively studied,^[A quick Google Scholar search returned 76,900 articles that mention MNIST.
-To be fair, it isn’t 76,900 articles on MNIST because the name is also synonymous with “small, standard dataset” so other datasets like Fashion-MNIST, which has photos of clothing, also appear in the search results.] we know how many and which examples are labeled incorrectly.
+Since MNIST has been so extensively studied,^[Over 6000 papers cite MNIST directly and a Google Scholar search returned 76,900 articles that mention MNIST.
+MNIST has become synonymous with “small, standard dataset” so other datasets like Fashion-MNIST, which has photos of clothing, also appear in the search results.] we know how many and which examples are labeled incorrectly.
 ^[Several papers investigate mislabeled images in MNIST, including: [Northcutt, 2019](https://arxiv.org/abs/1911.00068), and ]
 In contrast, modern datasets are entirely different.